-Admission to the Utah State Bar is limited to three motions for admission per year: February, May and October.
+Admission to the Utah State Bar is limited to four motions for admission per year: February, May, August, and October.
 After the application has been processed and approved by the Character and Fitness Committee, you will be eligible to be admitted on the next scheduled motion.
 An application for admission by motion can be filed at any time.
 However, keep in mind that processing the application can take 6 months or longer.
 This means that in order to ensure that you are admitted on a specific motion you must file the application at least six months before that motion (e.g. if you want to ensure admission in October you must file your application by April).

 Because the Motion Application fee is non-refundable, please verify that you are eligible for Admission by Motion before submitting your application.
 To assist in your determination you may find it helpful to consult the Active Practice Disclaimer.